 In 2018, Pink Progression participated in three local unique exhibitions at the Center for Visual Art, Denver Public Library, and Boulder Public Library for a period of seven months, incorporating compelling dynamic artwork, interactive workshops, artist lectures, published books, and community collaborations.
-These exhibitions were inspired by the historical women and sister marches that began in January 2017.
+These exhibitions are inspired by the historical women and sister marches that began in January 2017.
 Pink Progression commemorates, celebrates, and builds on the solidarity established during these marches, addressing concepts of human rights, gender, sexual identity, and inclusivity.

 Center for Visual Art, May 31 – August 18, 2018